Ironclaw Second Edition system for Foundry VTT

 This is a system for running the second edition version of Ironclaw (the corebook named Ironclaw Omnibus: Squaring the Circle) in Foundry VTT.

-The system has full sheets for characters and simpler sheets for 'mooks', ie. relatively unimportant / minor NPC's to be mass-copied onto the field, and beasts.
+The system has full sheets for characters and simpler sheets for 'mooks', ie. relatively unimportant / minor NPC's to be mass-copied onto the field, still more simplified sheets for beasts which lack separate skills, and (currently work-in-progress) sheets for vehicles.
 The system also has multiple item types to represent gifts and the different gear characters can acquire, plus a general one with no mechanical systems to it.

 For arbitrary rolls and for people that prefer external sheets, there are two sets of ready-made macros included that can be used to roll arbitrary dice pools without creating an actor for them.
-In addition, there is a ready macro to popup the damage dialog for the currently selected actor.
+In addition, there are some other utility macros available.

 While the system has compendiums, they do not contain characters, gifts, gear or other notable game content from the Ironclaw books.
 Instead, they include paraphrased basic system information for quick reference as well as the aforementioned macros.